-The Best Electric Blankets of 2019
+The Best Electric Blankets of 2022

+Many of the electric blankets in this guide are out of stock.
+We are in the process of testing new electric blankets and will update this guide soon.

 No season is more grueling than winter.
 When the temperature plummets outside, your heating bill can really take a hit.
-If your sheets and comforters aren't keeping you warm enough, electric blankets are a great option.
+If your sheets and comforters aren't keeping you warm enough, electric blankets are a great item to buy to turn up the heat level.

-Here are the best electric blankets we tested ranked, in order:
+These are the best electric blankets we tested ranked, in order:

-- Sunbeam Quilted Fleece Heated Blanket
+Sunbeam Quilted Fleece Electric Blanket

-- Sunbeam Velvet Plush Heated Blanket
+Sunbeam Velvet Plush Electric Blanket

-L.L.
-Bean Heated Blanket
+Berkshire Heated Blanket with Intellisense

 Biddeford Blankets Microplush with Sherpa Electric Blanket